-Pumpkins are more of a natural remedy than we often realise, since it’s become more of a symbol of the fall season than a year-round foodstuff.
+Pumpkins are more of a natural remedy than we often realize since it’s become more of a symbol of the fall season than a year-round foodstuff.

-But definitely consider keeping raw pumpkin as a year-round treat for your pooch.
+But consider keeping raw pumpkin as a year-round treat for your pooch.

 Just as Native Americans once used pumpkin pulp to treat wounds and ease a bad stomach, so too can your dog benefit from these recuperative effects.

 Raw pumpkin contains plenty of Vitamin A and Vitamin C, all of which helps to keep your dog in the best of health.